Eeelis/fireflies/README.md

-Sonifying the emergent behaviour of [Nicky Case's firefly algorithm](https://ncase.me/fireflies/).
+This project sonifies the emergent behaviour of [Nicky Case's firefly algorithm](https://ncase.me/fireflies/), translating the spontaneous synchronization of fireflies into sound.

 Built in Unity Engine 2020.3.25f1.